ika-rwth-aachen/ros2_unbag/README.md

 ros2 unbag --uninstall-processor
 ```
 You’ll be prompted to pick which processor to uninstall.

+⚠️ Never use or install new processes that you did not write yourself or that you do not trust.
+The code gets ingested and executed in the context of the *ros2 unbag* process, which means it can access all data and resources available to the process.
+This includes reading and writing files, accessing network resources, and more.
+Always review the code of any routine you use or install.

 ## Resampling
 In many cases, you may want to resample messages in the frequency of a master topic.
 This allows you to assemble a "frame" of data that is temporally aligned with a specific topic, such as a camera or LIDAR sensor.
 The resampling process will ensure that the messages from other topics are exported in sync with the master topic's timestamps.